-EN - Dino is a cat with a secret double-life: he spends his days with Zoé, the daughter of an inspector, but at night he's on the road with Nico who is an exceptional burglar.
-The cat, Dino, always enters the houses first.
-Nico is very supple and his exceptional sense of balance makes him as good a climber as Dino the cat.
-Zoé's mother Jeanne is a police inspector.
-Her husband was murdered by Victor Costa, a psychopathic gangster.
-While Zoé's mother investigates the burglaries, Zoé is kidnapped by a gangster.
+EN - Dino is a cat with a secret double-life: he spends his days with Zoé but at night he's on the road with Nico, an accomplished burglar.
+Zoé's mother Jeanne is a police inspector whose husband was murdered by Victor Costa, a psychopathic gangster.
+While her mother investigates the burglaries, Zoé is kidnapped by a gangster.

 |Title||A Cat in Paris|

 |Cast||(voice cast - French) Juliette Delfau, Charles Berling, Olivier Gourmet, Cathérine Frot, Oriane Zani|

 Flemish animators: Pascal Vermeersch and Pieter Samyn

 Flanders Audiovisual Fund (VAF), CCA, CNC, Centre Image, Rhone Alpes

 There's a strong Flemish presence at this year's Valladolid International Film Festival in Spain (19-26 October), where Stijn Coninx’ feature film Marina and Caroline Strubbe’s I’m the same I’m an other screen in the Official Competition and Bart Van den Bempt’s debut feature 82 Days in April is in the fest’s Meeting Point programme.
 Bülent Öztürk’s short film Houses With Small Windows and Pieter Coudyzer’sThe Wake complete the Flemish line-up.

 As part of the Official Competition, both Marina and I’m the same I’m an other are vying for the Golden and Silver Spike with cash awards worth €60,000 and €20,000, respectively, to support a Spanish release of the film.